balkac/DeterministicRoulette/README.md

 - Optimized Gameplay: Efficient bet evaluations and structured data storage.
 - Pre-determined Winning Number Selection: Players can select the next winning number by long pressing on the roulette UI.
 - Object-Oriented Programming (OOP) Design: Implements best practices including Encapsulation, Inheritance, Polymorphism, and SOLID Principles.
+- Bet Undo & Clear Buttons: Players can undo the last placed bet or clear all placed bets.
+These buttons are located next to the Spin button in the bottom-right corner of the UI.
+- Stack-based Bet Removal: If no chip is selected, tapping the stacked chips removes the most recently placed bet.

 ---
 ## 3. Betting System